Cover

 All of the foams used are certified to the CertiPUR-US standard, which verifies that a material has low VOC off-gassing as well as a lack of chemicals and other substances regulated by the CPSC.
 But this certification isn't unique; it's now standard among nearly all mainstream mattresses.

-The bed does have a pocketed coil unit, and theoretically, those springs would be recyclable down the road.
+The bed does have a pocket spring unit, and theoretically, those springs would be recyclable down the road.
 But altogether, if a mattress that uses natural or sustainable materials is a priority for you, the DreamCloud Premier does not have a lot to offer.

 Green Rating | 4/10 | Fair |